mjm973/Illuminated/README.md

 Please create folder `Assets/Ignore` and place packages (Photon, SteamVR, and other unused assets) inside folder for easy Git ignoring.
 Thanks.

-## USER TESTING FEEDBACK MAY 3:
+## USER TESTING FEEDBACK MAY 3 AND CONSEQUENT PROGRESS:
 UI:
-- Add UI at start and end of game
+[x]- Add UI at start and end of game
-- Position the UI better
+[x]- Position the UI better
-- UI for being illuminated by lights
+KINDA- UI for being illuminated by lights

 Sound:
-- Add damage/ hurt sound
+[x]- Add damage/ hurt sound
-- Add breathing sound when a player is dying
+[x]- Add breathing sound when a player is dying

 Environment:
-- Scale down the environment
+[x]- Scale down the environment
-- Dial down the lights
+[x]- Dial down the lights
-- Have more posters and graffiti
+[x]- Have more posters and graffiti -OHHHH YEAHHHH

 Controller:
-- Teleport with left hand
+[x]- Teleport with left hand
-- Have bracelets on both hands
+[x]- Have bracelets on both hands

 Game Logic:
-- Rebalance damage
+[x]- Rebalance damage
-- Smaller grenade illumination radius
+[x]- Smaller grenade illumination radius
-- Potentially cut down teleport cool down
+- Potentially cut down teleport cool down - SO INSTEAD WE GAVE EACH HAND ITS OWN COOLDOWN

 ## USER TESTING FEEDBACK APR 19: